LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 | WatchAppExtension | com.TEAMID.loopkit.Loop.LoopWatch.watchkitextension |

 !!! warning "Loop 2 to Loop 3 Builders"
     Several people who built earlier versions of Loop with Xcode and are using the GitHub method say they can't find the identifier names.
+You can key off the **IDENTIFIER** instead of the **NAME** column in the table above.

+    Or

-    If that is happening to you, follow the [Delete Identifiers](#delete-identifiers) instructions and then run Action: Add Identifiers again.
+    Follow the [Delete Identifiers](#delete-identifiers) instructions and then run Action: Add Identifiers again.
 You might not be able to delete the "Loop" identifier, so it will still begin with XC, but the others will appear with the short names shown above.

 ### Add or Review Configuration for Loop Identifier